stoplightio/spectral/docs/guides/4d-overrides.md

 ### Caveats

 Overrides are only applied to the _root_ documents.
-If your documents have any external dependencies, i.e. $refs, the overrides won't apply.
+If your documents have any external dependencies ($refs), the overrides won't apply.

 **Example:**